 Winnipeg Recreation and Parks Strategies

 Winnipeg’s recreation and parks services and infrastructure contribute to the enjoyment and quality of life for residents and visitors.
-They improve our health and wellbeing, strengthen our communities, and make our city a more attractive place to live and work.
+They improve our health and wellbeing, strengthen our communities, protect nature, and make our city a more attractive place to live and work.